Travel

 Bharatpur to Shivpuri drive

-After the long walk at the sanctuary the day before, sleep came easier andstayed longer.
-Woke up feeling rested.
 The morning moved slowly, with the comfort of home-cooked food easing the start.
-Parathas and chai were served hot, made by the host’s mother.
-A staple Indian breakfast, nothing fancy, just food that fills and feels right before a journey.
+Parathas and chai, served hot, made by Rinkesh's mother.
+A staple Indian breakfast — nothing fancy, just food that fills and feels right before a journey.
 Settled the food bill, packed up, and by 1:45 PM, was back on the road.